hdShang/arxiv-daily/docs/cs-CL/2025-06-17/papers/250621587v2-a-cross-cultural-comparison-of-llm-based-public-opinion-simulation-e.md

 ---
 layout: default
-title: A Cross-Cultural Comparison of LLM-based Public Opinion Simulation: Evaluating Chinese and U.S. Models on Diverse Societies
+title: "A Cross-Cultural Comparison of LLM-based Public Opinion Simulation: Evaluating Chinese and U.S. Models on Diverse Societies"
 ---

 # A Cross-Cultural Comparison of LLM-based Public Opinion Simulation: Evaluating Chinese and U.S. Models on Diverse Societies